-Expected credit loss allowances on receivables are determined primarily on the basis of past experience with credit losses, current data on overdue receivables, rating classes and scoring information.
+Expected credit loss allowances driven by factors such as the LGD ("Loss given default") and PD ("Probability of default") on receivables are modelled primarily on the basis of past experience with credit losses, current data on overdue receivables, rating classes and scoring information.
 Forward-looking information (for instance forecasts of key performance indicators i.e. the SA prime rate) is also taken into account if, based on past experience, such indicators show a substantive correlation to actual credit losses.